sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

 - `groupName`: This must match the `groupName` you specified in the Helm chart config during install.
 - `host`: FQDN or IP address of the InfoBlox server.
 - `view`: DNS View in the InfoBlox server to manipulate TXT records in.
-- `zone`: An Infoblox zone to create the TXT record in. (default: "")
 - `usernameSecretRef`: Reference to the secret name holding the username for the InfoBlox server (optional if getUserFromVolume is true)
 - `passwordSecretRef`: Reference to the secret name holding the password for the InfoBlox server (optional if getUserFromVolume is true)
 - `getUserFromVolume: true`: Get the Infoblox user from the host file system. (default: false)